kf2020/NYT-wk8/README.md

 - Use data from JSON rather than premade objects from FakeDatabase.
 - Use Gson to turn JSON into objects (which contain ArrayLists of Article/Book)
 - Added TopStoriesResponse class to represent the whole JSON.
   - Modified Article class to match the fields of the JSON.
+- Heavily modified FakeDatabase
+  - No longer contains data in there by default; you must populate it using saveBooksToFakeDatabase
 - **Implemented Books** - IMPORTANT: We will turn our focus from Articles to Books for the following weeks.

 **Week 5**